Hamza417/Inure/README.md

 app's [Telegram Group](https://t.me/inure_app_manager)
 and submit your feedbacks or get development related updates.

+## Fun Fact about Inure

+Inure now comprises more than 200K lines and In a really large codebase written by a single person, Inure has zero memory leaks since the beginning, and still doesn't have even a single `WeakReference` anywhere in the project.

 ## Features

 See the [concise list of features of the app here](./FEATURES.md).